 Common Name: Tufted Duck, Tufted Pochard, Tufted Diver, Tufted Scaup, Crested Duck, Magpie Diver, Black Wigeon, Black Poker, Lapmark Duck

 Scientific Family: Anatidae

 - Bill: Broad, spatulate, blue-gray with a prominent black tip and nail

 - Size: 15-19 inches long with 30-35-inch wingspan, large head, shaggy drooping crest from the nape, steep forehead

 - Colors: Black, white, blue-gray, yellow, rust-brown, gray

 - Markings: Dimorphic species.
-Males are glossy black allover except for contrasting, sharply-edged white flanks and white abdomen.
+Males are glossy black allover except for contrasting, sharply-edged white flanks and white abdomen, and the back can appear more gray than black in bright light.
 The head and neck may show a faint purple or green iridescence in the brightest sunlight.
 Females are dark brown-gray overall with a bold rusty wash or blurred barring on the flanks, and the undertail coverts are whitish with gray streaking.
 Females have much shorter crests than males, and may show a very small white patch at the base of the bill, though this is not always noticeable.
 The back is generally darker than the underparts.
-On both genders, the eyes are bright yellow, and the legs and webbed feet are gray-black.
+On both genders, the eyes are bright golden yellow, and the legs and webbed feet are gray-black.

 Juveniles are similar to adult females, but have a less distinct crest and grayish flanks.

-Species is monotypic, though often shows plumage variations from hybrid crosses.
+Species is monotypic, though often shows plumage variations from unusual hybrid crosses.